The Battle with the Council continues

 Dear Friends,

 We are contributing to discussions about the new lease to Dose of Nature so as to protect wildlife and current users of the field.
-Here are the proposals (follow link) that we sent to the Council ahead of the meeting.
+Here are the proposals (follow link) that we sent to the Council ahead of the November meeting.

 However, we still consider the decision is wrong for the following reasons:

-• Key Decisions are also those that are controversial or politically sensitive but the Leader said at the same Council meeting on 3 December 2024 that, at the time the decision was taken, it was not regarded as controversial!
+• Key Decisions are also those that are controversial or politically sensitive, but the Leader said at the same Council meeting on 3 December 2024 that, at the time the decision was taken, it was not regarded as controversial!
 This is an Orwellian response - decisions made behind closed doors tend not to attract controversy until people actually find out about them.

 • We are considering a referral to the Local Government and Social Care Ombudsman.
-There are some aspects of our complaint which are about legality - we have seen no evidence that the Council has complied with its obligations under the Local Government Act 1972 which requires Council’s to demonstrate that they have obtained the best consideration that can reasonably be obtained - generally a competitive process is needed to demonstrate this.
+There are some aspects of our complaint which are about legality - we have seen no evidence that the Council has complied with its obligations under the Local Government Act 1972 which requires Councils to demonstrate that they have obtained the best consideration that can reasonably be obtained - generally a competitive process is needed to demonstrate this.

 1. Pays so little regard to its constitution, policies and procedures;

 We will be managing the field until September 2025 and will continue to press the Council for transparency and to act in accordance with its legal obligations and constitution.
+Apologies for the length of this email but we just want you to be aware of where things stand and that the battle with the Council is not yet over.

 Yours sincerely,